0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-10-05-ampere-law-and-magnetic-field-assignment.md

 ## Bibliography

 *   Edminister, Joseph A. 1993\.
-Schaum’s Outline Of Theory and Problems or Electromagnetics 2nd Edition.
+Schaum's Outline Of Theory and Problems or Electromagnetics 2nd Edition.
 United States of America : The McGraw-Hill
 *   Hayt, William H. 1982\.
 Elektromagnetika Teknologi Jilid 2\.
 Jakarta Pusat : Erlangga

 ## Mirror